Skip to Content

 What Are Some Repairs That You Can DIY?

-These days it’s so easy to learn how to repair almost any issue due to the plethora of resources available online.
-Google and YouTube ???? are your friends and your teachers, and experienced fellow RVers in online groups are amazing sources of information as well.
+These days, it’s easy to learn how to repair almost any issue due to the plethora of online resources available.
+Google and YouTube are your friends and teachers, and experienced fellow RVers in online groups are also excellent sources of information.

 With all of that in mind, here are a few ideas of minor DIY repairs and maintenance jobs you can do to start getting to know and care for your own RV… and keep it out of the RV mechanic’s shop!